mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Result - Info window and clickable link working as expected.

 Expected - Reset button reset map returning to its default zoom state.
-Testing - Zoomed in on map, clicked button.
+Testing - Zoomed in on map, clicked reset button.
 Result - Reset button works as expected maps back to initial zoom state.